 This refers to something called “information architecture,”—where vital information is placed on your website.
 Sites with good IA are easy to navigate, with photos, amenities, attractions, and a reservation button where a browser or the user expects to find it.
 There are far too many websites out there with poor IA, though, forcing us to hunt for relevant information, such as contact information, social media links, and the reservation process.
 In the best cases, such as the Little Palm Island Resort & Spa website, the navigation invites you to discover the destination intuitively through an enticing word cloud, gorgeous pictures, arrows, scrolling navigation, and quotes.
 But most likely, if your customers are forced to hunt, they will give up and find another hotel.

 While I would say this is the least damaging mistake to make on a hotel website, it is also perhaps the hardest to execute well.
 Very few people wish to read a full-length novel on a website, yet too little information will not properly sell a property or destination.
 In this case, I would argue that less is more: a few short paragraphs on the home page about the area, attractions, and amenities should be more than enough information to entice guests to book.
-Any additional written content should be located on other pages such as an area guide, separate amenities page or perhaps even a hotel blog.
+Any additional written content should be located on other pages, such as an area guide, separate amenities page, or perhaps even a hotel blog.

 With the popularity of mobile booking via smartphones and tablets, any hotel website that uses Flash today is making a big mistake.
-Sure, it may look cutting-edge to have moving pictures and text on a computer screen, but do you really want to risk losing all the iPhone and iPad users out there?
-Flash also prevents your content from being “pinnable” on sites like Pinterest, so you also lose a lot of potential traffic.
+Sure, it may look cutting-edge to have moving pictures and text on a computer screen, but do you want to risk losing all the iPhone and iPad users out there?
+Flash also prevents your content from being “pinnable” on sites like Pinterest, so you even lose a lot of potential traffic.
 Many hotel websites also do not have a separate site optimized for mobile viewing, which can mess with the navigation as described above.